 4. Failed at least one high school course.

 5. Lost a Game Boy and never got it back.
 He lent his to a friend who never returned it.
-My Game Boy Advance most likely lost on a bus during a field trip in Grade 6 to Centre Island in Toronto on the last day of school.
+My Game Boy Advance was most likely lost on a bus during a field trip in Grade 6 to Centre Island in Toronto on the last day of school.

 6. Became licensed drivers at age 16.